 (New!
 Updated for 2024 trips)

-Since 2015, Volunteer Forever has compiled the original list of best volunteer abroad programs worldwide.
+Since 2015, Volunteer Forever has compiled the original list of best volunteer abroad programs worldwide with nearly 12 million views of our travel guides.
 Using our database of 1,000 international volunteer abroad organizations, 6,000 program reviews, and 13,500 fundraisers who’ve collectively raised $3 million for their trips, we have crunched the numbers to identify the top volunteer abroad opportunities.
-To take some of the guesswork out of choosing a program, we considered the history of each organization, number of alumni, and our eleven years of intensive work and research in the volunteer abroad world.
+To take some of the guesswork out of choosing a program, we considered the history of each organization, number of alumni, and our twelve years of intensive work and research in the volunteer abroad world.

 Read on for our list of the top recommended volunteer abroad programs!